tandeshao/tp/docs/UserGuide.md

 There is no need to save manually.
 Abπ automatically saves the data after any command that changes the data.

 **Where does Abπ store its data?**<br>
-Abπ data is stored in data folder located at Abπ's home directory, the data file name is `addressbook.json`.
-Specifically `[Abπ location]/data/addressbook.json`.
+Abπ data is stored in data folder located at Abπ's home directory, the data file name is "addressbook.json".
+Specifically "[_Abπ location_]/data/addressbook.json".

 **How do I transfer my data to another computer?**<br>
-Simply overwrite the `addressbook.json` data file with your previous `addressbook.json` data file.
+Simply overwrite the "addressbook.json" data file with your previous "addressbook.json" data file.

 **What happens if I executed a command unintentionally?**<br>
 Fret not, Abπ supports the `undo` and `redo` commands, which follows modern application undo and redo functionality.

 **Why is my data gone?**<br>
 When the data file is corrupted, an empty address book will be shown.
-Do not worry, Abπ has made a backup of your previous data file, named as `backup.json`, located at `[Abπ location]/data/backup.json`.
-Fix the `backup.json` into the proper json format, rename it as `addressbook.json` and overwrite the existing data file.
+Do not worry, Abπ has made a backup of your previous data file, named as "backup.json", located at "[_Abπ location_]/data/backup.json".
+Fix the "backup.json" into the proper json format, rename it as "addressbook.json" and overwrite the existing data file.

 --------------------------------------------------------------------------------------------------------------------